ShimnaA/DataProjects2/README.md

         - Create 2 Clusters using KMeans clustering Algorithm
         - Since this is a labelled data, we can Evaluate our model.
 But in general case we wont have this step

+**PCA**

+    Data - [Cancer Data set from Scikit-learn]

+        - From 30 attributes in the dataset Find components that are most important and explain the most variance in the dataset
+        - Scaled Data (to single unit variance)
+        - Features compressed to 2 Principal components
+        - Plotted HeatMap to visualise the principal Component vs feature